cheetah90/gps_failure/README.md

-# Auxiliary files of CHI'17 paper *Understanding “Death by GPS”: A Systematic Analysis of Catastrophic Incidents Associated with Personal Navigation Technologies*
+This repo contains the auxiliary files of CHI'17 paper *Understanding “Death by GPS”: A Systematic Analysis of Catastrophic Incidents Associated with Personal Navigation Technologies*